absalom-muc/MHI-AC-Ctrl/README.md

 In a previous version (see [here](https://github.com/absalom-muc/MHI-AC-SPY)) I used the Hardware-SPI of the ESP8266.
 But since the SPI documentation of ESP8266 is poor, I decided to switch to a Software based SPI.
 This Software based SPI is reliable and the performance of the ESP8266 is sufficient for this use case.
-In case of problems please check the serial debug output first.
+In case of problems please check the [Troubleshooting guide](Troubleshooting.md).

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details